-- THAT Schedule 'A' to Bylaw C-8090-2020 is adopted as the "Municipal Development Plan" to guide growth and development in Rocky View County. - 4 THAT Bylaw C-7280-2013 is repealed upon this bylaw coming into full force and effect.
+3 THAT Schedule 'A' to Bylaw C-8090-2020 is adopted as the "Municipal Development Plan" to provide a comprehensive land use policy framework that outlines where and how development and growth may take place across the County.

 Transitional

 Bylaw C-8090-2020 is passed and comes into full force and effect when it receives third reading and is signed in accordance with the Municipal Government Act.